RAI-SCC/ModularTransformer/README.md

       Additional arguments:
+        mask Optional[AttentionMatrixMask or str]: mask for masked attention (default: None)

+      Since q_features == v_features for this mechanism, v_features is ignored and inferred.

+    MaskedDotProductAttention: Alternate version of `DotProductAttention, that uses `TriangularMask` as default for ease of use.

+      Additional arguments:
-        mask Optional[AttentionMatrixMask or str]: mask for masked attention (default: None) Since q_features == v_features for this mechanism, v_features is ignored and inferred.
+        mask Optional[AttentionMatrixMask or str]: mask for masked attention (default: None)

+      Since q_features == v_features for this mechanism, v_features is ignored and inferred.